nikita-volkov/hasql-th/README.md

 As you can see, it completely eliminates the need to mess with codecs.
 The quasiquoters directly produce `Statement`, which you can then `dimap` over using its `Profunctor` instance to map to your domain types.

+# How to use

 You can get the latest development version of the project here: https://github.com/nikita-volkov/hasql-th/tree/0.3/master.
-With Stack, you can directly depend on the latest commit there.
+With Stack, you can directly depend on the latest commit (or the one of your choosing).
+Refer to Stack's documentation on how to do that.

 # Status